HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 A [`window.postMessage`]-based messaging approach allows flexible, standards-based integration that works across windows, frames and domains, and should be readily supportable in browser controls for any EHR capable of embedding a web application.

 Since [`window.postMessage`] only allows for uni-directional communication, a bi-directional communication model is created using two [`window.postMessage`] calls, one constituting a `request` from the requesting role to the recipient role, and a second constituting a `response` from the recipient role to the requesting role.
 Each individual message is prefixed with the name of the recipient role.
+An actor of any role MUST wait for a response on any previous request messages it sent to another role, before sending any new request messages.

 All response messages will contain a populated `responseToMessageId` field, which correlates to an initial `messageId` field sent in a request message.
 See the following sections for more details.

 Requests are currently all initiated by the `app`.
 There are currently no requests in this specification initiated by a role other than the `app`, but that maay change in the future.